The MIT-Spain Program

 How to Apply

 Funding: Accepted students will receive a basic living stipend for airfare, food and accommodation.
+If you intend to take side trips, start saving as soon as you can!

 Preparation: Once matched with a host, students must attend MISTI prep & training sessions and a checkout meeting with the program manager.
 The mandatory training sessions will address topics in Spanish culture and society, as well as practical information about living in Spain, and will be held during the spring semester.
 There will also be some materials and resources to review on Canvas.